ericduran/blog/_posts/2013-4-30-tips-for-angularjs-beginners.md

 Which leads us to our second tip.
 Do not use global function as your controllers.
 It's pretty rare to find an Angular example that doesn't do this.
-All these examples assume you've read the [docs](http://docs.angularjs.org/guide/dev_guide.mvc.understanding_controller) (which you really should!) and found this very important line burried deep in their.
+All these examples assume you've read the [docs](http://docs.angularjs.org/guide/dev_guide.mvc.understanding_controller) (which you really should!) and found this very important line burried deep in there.

 >
 >NOTE: Many of the examples in the documentation show the creation of functions in the